This topic describes the commands to view, create, delete, and scale virtual warehouses.

 Log on to the Hologres console.
 In the top menu bar, select the region where your instance is located.

-In the left submenu, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.
+In the navigation pane on the left of the product page, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.

-In the Operation column of the target virtual warehouse, click Restart and confirm the action.
+In the Actions column of the target virtual warehouse, click Restart.
+Confirm and restart the virtual warehouse.

 Syntax